 People just beginning to explore commercial real estate investing opportunities often have questions about the different types of real estate ownership structures and specific tax benefits that may be available to them.
 Our specialty at Kay Properties is Delaware Statutory Trust 1031 Exchanges.
 But just what are DSTs and 1031s?
-This blog post offers some basic facts and explains how they can work together to benefit investors.

 What is a Delaware Statutory Trust?

 A Delaware Statutory Trust (DST) is an entity used to hold title to investments, including income-producing real estate.
 Most types of real estate can be owned in a DST, including retail, office and multifamily properties.